 Cambridge is a traditional, yet cosmopolitan small city that can can easily be visited on a day trip.
-Head over to the busy historic centre, constantly filled with students and tourists from all over the world, and let yourself soak in the magic behind every corner of this notable University City.
+Head over to the busy historic centre, constantly filled with students and tourists from all over the world.
 Taking a stroll around the cobblestone alleys and visiting at least one of the 31 world famous colleges is a must.
-You will usually be charged to enter; however, you can get in for free if you are with a student of any of the colleges, like we did!
+You will usually be charged to enter; however, you can get in for free if you are with a student of any of the colleges!

 Ok, now that I’ve got your attention, the big question is – which colleges do you visit?

 No visit to Cambridge is complete without punting.
 The British variant of the Venetian gondola offers a completely different perspective of the city from the River Cam.
-You can hop on one of the many guided punt tours available throughout the day, where an experienced punter (a traditional job done by many of the university students) will tell you everything you need to know about Cambridge’s history, colleges and streets as you pass by them through the slow-moving river.
+You can hop on one of the many guided punt tours available throughout the day.
+An experienced punter (a traditional job done by many of the university students) will tell you everything you need to know about Cambridge’s history, colleges and streets as you pass by them through the slow-moving river.
 If you’re feeling brave enough, you can rent a punt for yourself and friends.
-Grab a pole and ride up and down the river like we did – I have to admit Sam and Alex behaved like professional punters and did a fantastic job here!
+Grab a pole and ride up and down the river like we did.
+I have to admit Sam and Alex behaved like professional punters and did a fantastic job here!

-For the fearless ones, know that punting practice is much better near Darwin College as it is less busy.
-The whole thing can get quite hectic near King’s, Clare and Trinity and you are risking getting caught in a boat traffic jam or hitting your head on one of the many bridges!
+For the fearless, know that punting practice is much better near Darwin College as it’s less busy.
+The whole thing can get quite hectic near King’s, Clare and Trinity and you’re risking getting caught in a boat traffic jam or hitting your head on one of the many bridges!